 By raising expectations and bringing working-class people into struggle under a common program and common organization, the Sanders campaigns helped facilitate the class formation of American workers.

 The working class has an interest in fundamentally transforming society and ultimately putting an end to capitalism — and the potential power to do so.
-But most workers will not necessarily think of themselves as members of the working class, or instinctively act together with others to advance their interests as workers.
+But most workers will not necessarily think of themselves as members of the working class or instinctively act together with others to advance their interests as workers.
 In Marx’s terms, a class that exists in itself does not automatically become a self-conscious class for itself.
 That is, people in the same class do not automatically think of themselves as having common interests and do not automatically have the ability to act together for their common interest.
 They have to develop those abilities through common struggle.
 This is particularly true of the working class, which is exponentially larger and more diverse than any other class.

 The fact that class formation doesn’t happen automatically does not mean working-class people are ignorant.
 On the contrary, it is rational for workers to attempt to advance their interests as individuals by keeping their heads down and working hard when they believe there is no alternative.
 Class formation is the process by which workers instead self-consciously move into struggle as a group, fighting to advance their collective interests.

-This was the task of the mass workers’ parties of the 19th and 20th centuries.
+This was the task of the mass workers’ parties of the nineteenth and twentieth centuries.
 These parties convinced workers to engage in class struggle through political education and propaganda; they brought together workers and unions of all kinds, diverse social movements, and working-class cultural institutions under a common, permanent organization; and they provided comprehensive national programs to unite these movements under one banner.
 While running candidates is not the only or even the most important thing these parties did, election campaigns were, as Chris Masiano notes, an essential means for putting forward “an alternative governing vision for the whole society [and a] challenge [to] the political leadership of the ruling class.”

 Historically, class formation has come about as a result of the efforts of workers building their own organizations, primarily trade unions and political parties.
 But unions, while essential for our cause, are inherently limited in their ability to unite working people as a class.
 Because unions depend for their survival on employers’ continued profitability, union leadership faces structural pressures to compromise with employers and even suppress worker militancy.
 Without the institutional framework of a workers’ party facilitating working-class unity, unions are usually sectional, fighting for one group of workers rather than the working class as a whole.
 At their worst, some unions have advanced the interests of their own members at the expense of other workers.